 - Preeminent thyroid stimulating hormone (TSH) levels.

-Symptoms of Thyroid Antibodies
+Symptoms of High Thyroid Antibodies

 Although at first, you might not notice thyroid antibodies symptoms or you may observe swelling at the front of your throat (goitre).
 The antibodies attacking thyroid typically progresses gradually over years and grounds chronic thyroid damage, leading to a high TPO level.
 Below are some of the common symptoms of hypothyroidism.

 - Fatigue & sluggishness

 - Pale & dry skin and a swollen face

 - Brittle nails

 - Excessive or prolonged menstrual bleeding